-Roy H. Henley join Thrun Law Firm in 1993 after serving as an assistant prosecutor.
+Roy H. Henley joined Thrun Law Firm in 1993 after serving as an assistant prosecutor.
 Roy has practiced primarily in the areas of litigation, labor and employment, special education, construction, and general school law.
-Mr. Henley received his J.D. from Case Western Reserve University in 1986, where he was a member of the National Moot Court Team and a winner of the Dunmore Distinguished Advocate Award.
+Mr. Henley received his J.D. from Case Western Reserve University, where he was a member of the National Moot Court Team and a winner of the Dunmore Distinguished Advocate Award.
 Before attending law school, he graduated with a B.A. from the University of Michigan’s College of Literature, Science, and the Arts, where he received Class Honors.

 Roy is admitted to practice in the United States Supreme Court and all other state and federal courts having jurisdiction in Michigan.
 He is a member in good standing of the National Council of School Attorneys, the Michigan Council of School Attorneys, the American Bar Association, the Michigan State Bar Association, and the Ingham County Bar Association.

 He is a frequent speaker and lecturer on a wide variety of school law topics for organizations including the Michigan Council of School Attorneys, the Michigan School Business Officials, the Michigan Association of School Administrators, and the Michigan Association of Schools Boards.
 Roy also coauthored, with Kirk C. Herald, a revised chapter in the National School Boards Association book entitled Religion and the Public Schools: Striking a Constitutional Balance (3d Ed).